 Discussion

 Although good progress has been achieved with the release of the latest version of rotorcraft handling qualities performance specification, ADS-33F-PRF [52], there is still a dearth of specific stipulations on turbulence requirements for rotorcraft applications.
 As a result, the turbulence stipulations from the MIL-F-8785C [20] for fixed-wing aircraft are widely used in rotorcraft research.
 Compared to fixed-wing aircraft, rotorcraft often encounter more severe turbulence not merely because of the low-altitude flight conditions but also due to the impact of the diverse underlying terrains.
 In this paper, the result of wind speed with altitude and terrain roughness showed that a rougher terrain could result in a more rapidly increased wind speed with altitude.
-In addition, the results of turbulence intensities and length scales showed that turbulence over a rougher terrain had larger intensities and smaller length scales than that over a smoother terrain.
-However, the turbulence stipulations from the MIL-F-8785C only give the statistical properties with altitude as shown in Appendix, omitting the impact of terrain roughness or only regarding the impact of a specific terrain of airport.
+Besides, the results of turbulence intensities and length scales showed that turbulence over a rougher terrain had larger intensities and smaller length scales than that over a smoother terrain.
+However, the turbulence stipulations from the MIL-F-8785C only give the statistical properties with altitude as shown in the Appendix, omitting the impact of terrain roughness or only regarding the impact of a specific terrain of airport.
 In comparison, the proposed low-altitude turbulence model predicted much larger turbulent intensities and smaller length scales over rough terrains, such as farmland, city center, rugged hills, etc., supporting the necessity of a low-altitude turbulence model for rotorcraft applications.
 As an effort toward this aim, the simulation results of turbulence velocities showed that the proposed model captured the effect of terrain roughness and rotational motions on the turbulence velocities of rotor blade segments.

 The effect of terrain roughness on pilot workload for rotorcraft operations in low-altitude turbulence was investigated using pilot-model-in-the-loop simulations.
 It was shown that the predicted rotorcraft responses and pilot controls in the form of power spectral density were in good agreements with flight test data.
 The comparisons of rotorcraft responses and pilot controls between different underlying terrains showed that operations over a rougher terrain would result in larger rotorcraft responses and pilot controls.
 The results of the pilot control intensities and cutoff frequencies with altitude and terrain roughness, as well as with airspeed and terrain roughness, showed that rotorcraft operations over a rougher terrain would result in higher pilot workload with the increments of both pilot intensities and cutoff frequencies for flight at different altitudes and airspeeds.
 The proposed model of rotorcraft operations in low-altitude turbulence is applicable for rotorcraft handling qualities and pilot workload investigations in low-altitude turbulence over various underlying terrains, and potentially contributes a bit to the establishment of turbulence stipulations for a future rotorcraft handling qualities performance specification.